 - Placed on an Academic Plan designed for completion rate and/or cumulative grade point average improvements until the standards of the SAP policy are met, not to exceed one year from the date of the Academic Plan.

 The student’s approval letter will explain all requirements that must be met during his/her probationary period to continue to receive financial aid.

 Removal from the Status of Unsatisfactory Without Appealing

-To re-establish federal financial aid eligibility without completing the appeal process noted above, students must meet all the criteria listed in the Office of Student Student Financial Services Satisfactory Academic Progress Policy.
+To re-establish federal financial aid eligibility without completing the appeal process noted above, students must meet all the criteria listed in the Student Financial Services Satisfactory Academic Progress Policy.
 A student classified as Unsatisfactory can re-establish eligibility by meeting the standards of the SAP Policy by achieving a completion rate of 67% and a required minimum cumulative grade point average without federal and/or state financial aid assistance.